awsdocs/amazon-efs-user-guide/doc_source/API_DescribeBackupPolicy.md

 HTTP Status Code: 404

  **ValidationException**
-Returned if the AWS Backup service is not available in the region that the request was made\.
+Returned if the AWS Backup service is not available in the Region in which the request was made\.
 HTTP Status Code: 400

 ## See Also<a name="API_DescribeBackupPolicy_SeeAlso"></a>